shree214ram/DSA/Data Structure/String/Anagram/find-all-anagram-substring-LeetCode#438/readme.md

 4. But Program wil be same to same

-##### Sliding Window and 2 Hash table counter
+##### Sliding Window and 2 Array {Vector Array} counter

 1. two hash table CountP and CountS with length of 26 character
 2. take window with pattern length
    1. for loop with first window with M length (o to M-1)
-   2. fill CountS Hash table from current slide window character code 0 to M
+   2. fill CountS Array from current slide window character code 0 to M
    3. fill CountP with pattern character code length M
 3. for loop start from M , why because in upper loop we have already checked for 0 to M
 	1. Compare CountS and CountP if true then Add (i-M) index to result array
 	2. move one by one sliding window in given string
 	3. Add current i'th index value to next window and Remove (i-M) from previous window (Window Sliding Concept)
-	3. fill CountS Hash table from current slide window character code
+	3. fill CountS Array from current slide window character code
-	4. Compare CountS and CountP
+	4. Compare CountS and CountP Array

+SunnyPracticedLatest.js see this file for correct code

 https://gist.github.com/SuryaPratapK/93905c88c3e23477e4c3451d0db90a82